jadoox/auto_system_collector/README.md

-# auto_system_collector
-A Python script that collects system information.
+a python script that collects system information.